ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 1. Run `./generate-qsub.sh` and check the `./debug.log` and `./qsub.sh` files for any errors.

 1. When everything is set, run `./qsub.sh` to start the pipeline.

+1. Once the entire pipeline has completed successfully, add `--report` in `generate-qsub.sh` to generate a report for the entire pipeline.
+It will be made in the reports directory, under the output directory.

 Usage
 -----